Johann Peries: Seven Summits Challenge

 Following his Everest achievement, Peries set his sights on the Seven Summits.
 He successfully summited Mount Kilimanjaro (Africa), Mount Elbrus (Europe), and Mount Kosciuszko (Australia).
 In May 2023, he attempted to climb Mount Denali (North America) but was unable to reach the summit due to severe weather conditions.
 Undeterred, Peries continued his quest and, on January 27, 2025, became the first Sri Lankan to summit Mount Vinson, Antarctica’s highest peak at 4,892 meters.

 On February 18, 2025, Peries climbed Mount Aconcagua (South America), reaching 200 meters short of the summit due to the turnaround time—a critical safety decision in mountaineering to ensure a safe descent before conditions become too dangerous.

-As of February 2025, Peries successfully summited five of the seven peaks and made significant progress on Aconcagua.
-He plans to reattempt Mount Denali within the year to complete the Seven Summits challenge.

-Peries’ endeavors have not only showcased his resilience and determination but have also elevated Sri Lanka’s profile in the global mountaineering community.
-His achievements continue to inspire many to pursue their dreams, regardless of the challenges they may face.
+On 17 June 2026, Peries successfully summited Denali, the highest mountain peak in North America, as part of the Seven Summits challenge.
+This marked his sixth of the seven continental peaks, leaving only Aconcagua in Argentina to complete the challenge.